ministryofjustice/security-guidance/contact/implement-security-txt.md

 ## Non-production domains

-'Non-production domains' means non-production environments of live/production services (or intended to be live soon) as well as prototypes, small internal tools and rapidly delivered micro sites/apps.

-Non-production domains resolvable from the public Internet (for example, a demo deployment of a MOJ digital service) should also implement security.txt as described above.
+Non-production domains resolvable from the public Internet (for example, a demo deployment of a MOJ digital service or prototype) should also implement security.txt as described above.